LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 **Hover Actions**

-So I've implemented the ability to select specific players that seem of interest in my scatter plot, but how can I quickly determine who the individual players in my selection are?
-One option is to use Bokeh's ```HoverTool()``` to show a tooltip when my cursor is hovering over a glyph.
+So I've implemented the ability to select specific player datapoints that seem of interest in my scatter plot, but how can I quickly determine who the individual players in my selection are?
+One option is to use Bokeh's ```HoverTool()``` to show a tooltip when my cursor crosses paths with a glyph.
 All I need to do is append the following to the code snippet above:

 ```python
 # Bokeh Library